yar2001/cfg-mono/README.md

+# CFG Mono

+A CFG generation platform for C, JavaScript, Python and Ruby is contained in this monorepo.

-This repo is a monorepo that is a CFG generation platform for languages `c` `javascript` `python` and `ruby` and is the undergraduate graduation project of @GadiaEX @Itsukal and @yar2001.
+This is the undergraduate graduation project of @GadiaEX, @Itsukal and @yar2001.